-Elliott Key Campground is one of two campgrounds in Biscayne National Park.
+Elliott Key Campground is one of two campgrounds.
 It is located on Elliott Key, the largest of the Florida Keys, and offers spectacular views of the Atlantic Ocean.
 There are restrooms, sinks and cold water showers.
 There are also picnic tables and grills.
 However, be cautious about drinking water and bring your own.

 Boca Chita Key Campground

 An oasis of tranquility under the dazzling Florida sun, Boca Chita Key Campground is a spectacular campground within the boundaries of the park and reigns as the park’s most famous campground.
 It is also often favored for its proximity to Boca Chita Key beach.

 When you visit this picturesque paradise, where the lush, manicured grounds meet the soft, earthy texture of the grass beneath your feet, enjoy the camaraderie of fellow adventurers as you gather around communal picnic tables or fan the flames of a smoldering grill.
 Though sparse, there are sufficient amenities for an authentic camping experience.